Mpilo-K/covid-19_south_africa/README.md

 # Analysis of Covid-19 Data in South Africa

-In this project I am showcasing my Data Analytics skills by analysing covid-19 data for South Africa
+In this project I am showcasing my Data Analytics skills by analysing covid-19 data for South Africa.
+I am still working on imporving the visualisations and intepretations from this data to help anyone understand and also see answers to interesting questions.

 ### To view this fun mini project, check these files:
 - [RMarkdown for the Project](https://github.com/Mpilo-K/covid-19_south_sfrica/blob/main/covid-19_south_africa.Rmd)